 - Pain reliever.
 If all else fails, an appropriate dose of acetaminophen or ibuprofen (but never aspirin) may help.

 Avoid using teething medications that contain benzocaine (such as Orajel and Anbesol) and lidocaine on infants and children.
 Benzocaine poses a risk for methemoglobinemia, a rare but serious condition that reduces the amount of oxygen in the blood.
 Viscous lidocaine risks —stemming from incorrect dosing and accidental ingestion — include brain injury, heart damage, and death.
 The Food and Drug Administration (FDA) also warns against using homeopathic teething products which may contain belladonna, a toxic substance.

 Much has been written about teething babies biting while breastfeeding.
 As long as your baby has a good, deep latch, there’s little reason to worry about biting.
 To prevent biting consider the following:

 - Check your baby’s latch.
 When your baby is well-latched—a wide open mouth filled with breast—he can’t bite.
 Keep in mind that if he gets sleepy and slips off the breast, he may bite on his way out.

 - Watch your baby for signs.
 Biting is most likely to happen when your baby is full and no longer nursing.
-As soon as your baby stops sucking and swallowing, slide your finger into his mouth, break the suction, protect your nipple, and take your baby off the breast.
+As soon as your baby stops sucking and swallowing, slide your finger into the corner his mouth, break the suction, protect your nipple, and take your baby off the breast.

 - Give your baby your attention.
 Some babies will bite if your attention is elsewhere—on the phone or TV, for example.
 Engage with your baby while breastfeeding, and see if this helps.
 You may also minimize distractions by dimming lights, turning off the TV, playing music, or going to a quiet room.